braunerj/Bioko/README.md

 # Bioko

 Here you can find the data, scripts and files I created for my dissertation project.
-To get an overview of which files have been used for which manuscript / chapter of the project, please find the appendices_readme below.

 ## File structure